-Mrs. Nancy Ting Wang Wan-sun, aged 62, was appointed as Non-executive Director of the Company in January 2008, and was redesignated as an Executive Director of the Company in February 2009.
-She has been the Executive Director of Kader Industrial Company Limited, the major subsidiary of the Company since 2001.
+Mrs. Nancy Ting Wang Wan-sun, aged 63, was appointed as Non-executive Director of the Company in January 2008, and was redesignated as an Executive Director of the Company in February 2009.
+She has been the Executive Director of Kader Industrial Company Limited since 2001.
 Mrs. Ting has not held any directorship in other listed public companies in the last three years.
-She is the wife of Mr. Kenneth Ting Woo-shou, the Managing Director and Chief Executive Officer of the Company, mother of Mr. Ivan Ting Tien-Ii, the Executive Director of the Company, and sister-in-law of Dr. Dennis Ting Hok-shou, the Non-executive Chairman of the Company.
+She is the wife of Mr. Kenneth Ting Woo-shou, the Chairman of the Company, mother of Mr. Ivan Ting Tien-li, the Managing Director of the Company, sister-in-law of Dr. Dennis Ting Hok-shou, the Former Non-executive Chairman of the Company, and auntie of Mr. Bernie Ting Wai-cheung, the Non-executive Director of the Company.

-Non-executive Director
+Non-executive Directors

-Dr. Moses Cheng Mo-chi, GBS, OBE, JP, aged 60, was appointed as an Independent Non-executive Director of the Company in March 1999, and was redesignated as Non-executive Director of the Company in September 2004.
+Dr. Moses Cheng Mo-chi, GBS, OBE, JP, aged 61, was appointed as an Independent Non-executive Director of the Company in March 1999, and was redesignated as Non-executive Director of the Company in September 2004.

 Dr. Cheng is the senior partner of Messrs.
 P.C.
 Woo & Co.
 Dr. Cheng was a member of the Legislative Council of Hong Kong.
 He is the founder chairman of the Hong Kong Institute of Directors of which he is now the Honorary President and Chairman Emeritus.
 Dr. Cheng currently holds directorships in City Telecom (H.K.)
 Limited, China COSCO Holdings Company Limited, China Mobile Limited, China Resources Enterprise, Limited, Towngas China Company Limited, Hong Kong Exchanges and Clearing Limited, K. Wah International Holdings Limited, Liu Chong Hing Investment Limited, Guangdong Investment Limited and Tian An China Investments Company Limited, all being public listed companies in Hong Kong.
-His other directorships in public listed companies in the last three years include Beijing Capital International Airport Company Limited, Galaxy Entertainment Group Limited and Shui On Construction and Materials Limited, all being public listed companies in Hong Kong.
-He is also an Independent Non-executive Director of ARA Assets Management Limited, a company whose shares are listed on Singapore Exchange Limited, and an independent director of ARA Assets Management (Singapore) Limited, which manages Fortune Real Estate Investment Trust, a real estate investment trust listed on Singapore Exchange Limited.
+He is also an Independent Non-executive Director of ARA Asset Management Limited, a company whose shares are listed on Singapore Exchange Limited.
+His other directorships in public listed companies in the last three years include Beijing Capital International Airport Company Limited, Galaxy Entertainment Group Limited and Shui On Construction and Materials Limited and ARA Asset Management (Singapore) Limited (a public listed company in Singapore).
 Save as disclosed above, Dr. Cheng did not hold any directorship, whether in Hong Kong or overseas, in any other public listed companies in the previous three years.